Scientific Advisory Committee (Threatened Species)

 5. the review and approval of listing statements.

-All members are to have specialist knowledge and experience in the sciences of flora or fauna conservation or ecology.
-Members must collectively have expertise in the following categories:
+The Committee consists of 7 members appointed by the Minister who have specialist knowledge and experience in the sciences of flora or fauna conservation or ecology.
+Members must collectively have expertise in the categories of vertebrate fauna; invertebrate fauna; vascular flora; non-vascular flora; taxonomy; marine ecology; freshwater ecology; terrestrial ecology; population ecology.

 The Committee may consult with members of the broader scientific community as it considers appropriate.